palatul16/Opencart/README.md

 ## INTRODUCTION

-Opencart is an e-commerce website for shopping of electronics and digital items.Here I perform functional and usabilty testing .
+Opencart is an e-commerce website for shopping of electronics and digital items.Here I perform functional, usabilty & Functional Testing.

 ## PROJECT TYPE